mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 90 - Implementative Callback Events/readme.md

 // onItemSelected will be called just when an item was selected.
 KISS
 // Parent can decide what to do (or do nothing)
-// We defer the decision
+// You defer the decision
 ```

 # Detection